We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 - Set up and go fishing within minutes

-- Strong and flexible enough for most fishing
+- Solid and flexible enough for most fishing

 Abu Garcia Vendetta Spinning Fishing Rod Review

 This spinning rod made by Abu Garcia is surprisingly decent and more than capable of providing hours of fishing fun.
-The rod has been constructed from modulus graphite, which might just be marketing hype, but it seems to be flexible and strong.
+The rod has been constructed from modulus graphite, which might be marketing hype, but it seems flexible and robust.
 Coupled with the steel line guides and comfortable EVA handle, it makes for a capable Bass rod.
-If you’re looking to buy one then you’ll have a range of lengths to choose from, as well as medium to heavy.
+If you’re looking to buy one, you’ll have a range of lengths to choose from, as well as medium to heavy.

-I found the rod to be sensitive to small plays in the bait, so detecting a bite should be easy enough.
-The casting was comfortable and accurate and at no time was I concerned about the durability.
+I found the rod sensitive to small plays in the bait, so detecting a bite should be easy enough.
+The casting was comfortable and accurate, and I was not concerned about the durability.

-The handle provided plenty of support and I had no complaints about the grip or hand position even after a couple of hours.
+The handle provided plenty of support, and even after a few hours, I had no complaints about the grip or hand position.

 Overall

 If you’re looking for a high-quality spinning rod that offers a sensitive tip yet remains relatively stiff, then the Vendetta should be near the top of your list.
-I had no troubles using both light and heavy lures, remaining in control at all times.
-I would see no reason why you couldn’t use this rod for both freshwater and saltwater environments.
+I had no trouble using light and heavy lures, always staying in control.
+I would see no reason you couldn’t use this rod for fresh and saltwater environments.

 What Makes The Vendetta A Good Spinning Rod?